-There is one fundamental truth you must keep in mind when determining how often to blog: Google loves fresh content.
-If your site is static, you’ll lose out in searches to those who publish new content on a regular basis.
+One fundamental truth you must remember when determining how often to blog: Google loves fresh content.
+If your site is static, you’ll lose out on searches to those who publish new content on a regular basis.

 With this in mind, you already know that more blogs equals more fresh content.
-Every blog is another page on your website that Google will index, which then gives your site a greater chance of showing up in searches.
+Every blog is another page on your website that Google will index, giving your site a greater chance of appearing in searches.
 There are other reasons to believe that “more is more” when it comes to blogs, though, and not all have to do with SEO.

 More Research

 Simply throwing some words on a page and posting it as a blog won’t help you in the slightest.
-See, Google also loves quality content, and it can tell if you’re just publishing fluff.
+See, Google also loves quality content; it can tell if you’re just publishing fluff.
 One big tell is how long readers stay on your site after landing.
-If they bounce right away after encountering a completely useless blog, then Google makes a note.
+Google makes a note if they bounce immediately after encountering a useless blog.

 When you take the time to write a blog, your business deserves your very best effort.
 Blogs chock full of research, including statistics and quotes from other experts in your field, will resonate with your readers.
 Do they take more time?
 Absolutely, but remember: more is more.